Our Proposals

 Traffic arriving at Lomond Banks will be managed to ensure the proposed parking areas are utilised effectively and pedestrian movement is incentivised and promoted throughout the site especially between Lomond Shores into Balloch.

-The recent summer traffic assessment indicates that traffic impact will be low.
-Traffic statistics show that there will be a small and acceptable increase in traffic numbers at key junctions in the vicinity of the proposal at peak time periods.
+The latest summer traffic assessment indicates that traffic impact will be low.
+Statistics show that there will be a small and acceptable increase in traffic numbers at key junctions in the vicinity of the proposal at peak time periods.

-The statistics show that the existing junctions will continue to operate well within their capacity when the proposed development would be in operation.
+The data shows that the existing junctions will continue to operate well within their capacity when the proposed development would be in operation.

-There will be no set arrival and departure times to avoid any ‘peak moments’ of traffic build up, with accommodation guests booking in advance will be offered incentives to travel outwith peak times.
+There will be no set arrival and departure times to avoid any ‘peak moments’ of traffic build up, with accommodation guests who book in advance will be offered incentives to travel outwith peak times.

 Notwithstanding this, an agreement has been reached between Lomond Banks and Transport Scotland in the form of a Section 48 agreement, to contribute towards and help prioritise planned improvements by Transport Scotland which is already looking to improve the efficiency of Stoneymollan Roundabout.
 A further agreement confirming in principle to support West Dunbartonshire Council with ongoing issues at the McDonald’s roundabout, should the development plans progress.